Zayu County, also known as “Dzayul County“, means “a place where people live” in Tibetan.

-Zayu County means “a place where people live” in Tibetan, also known as “Dzayul County“.
-It is located in the southeastern part of the Tibet Autonomous Region, with Deqin County of Diqing Tibetan Autonomous Prefecture in the east, Gongshan County and Zogang County in the east, Medog County in the west, Myanmar and India in the south, and Bome County and Baxoi County in the north.
+It is located in the southeastern of Tibet Autonomous Region, with Deqin County of Diqing Tibetan Autonomous Prefecture in east, Gongshan County and Zogang County in east, Medog County in west, Myanmar and India in south, and Bome County and Baxoi County in north.

-Zayu County is where the Cheng people lives.
-The southwestern counties are actually occupied by India, and the border issue has not been resolved.
+Zayu County is where Cheng people lives.
+The southwestern part of this county is actually occupied by India, and the border issue has not been resolved.

 Best time to travel May to October

 Meili Snow Mountain, located in the eastern part of Zayu County, has a total length of 150 kilometers and extends south to Deqin County of Yunnan province.
 It is also called Khawa Karpo Snow Mountain in Tibetan areas.
 The word “Meili” is local Deqin Tibetan dialect of “mainri“, which means mountain of medicine.
 It is named for the rich variety of precious medicinal materials that grows in this mountain.
 It is also the holy mountain of Bon religion, and it is regarded as one of the 4 holy mountain in Tibet plateau, the other three are Mt Kailash, Mt Amnye Marchen, and Mt.
 Gato Jowo

 Zayu County is located on the southeastern edge of the Tibet plateau.
 It is about 250 kilometers from east to west and 180 kilometers from north to south.
 The county has a total area of 31,659 square kilometers.